blssms/blssms/README.md

 - 💞️ I’m looking to collaborate on ... nothing (i suck)
 - 📫 How to reach me ... discord, @uaoo
 - 😄 Pronouns: ... he/him
-- ⚡ Fun fact: ... i dont know how to code! at all! not much more than hello world
+- ⚡ Fun fact: ... i dont know how to code! at all! not much more than hello world... maybe i should learn

 <!---
 blssms/blssms is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.